Best CRM Software Tools & Systems 2023 (Top 15 Comparison)

 Which is the best CRM on the market?
 Key takeaways

-So what’s the best of the best when it comes to the right CRM software for you?
+So what’s the best of the best CRM software for you?

 Well, HubSpot takes our top spot, but SalesForce and Pipedrive are great competitors for that position.

 If you want something simple, Really Simple CRM and Less Annoying CRM are good options.
 For bigger businesses with more complex needs and fatter budgets, check out Microsoft Dynamics 365 and Oracle’s NetSuite.
-If your startup or individual business is running on a tight budget, MailChimp and Apptivo are worth a try.
+If your small business or individual business is running on a tight budget, MailChimp and Apptivo are worth a try.

 In the end, each of these 15 CRM vendors has strong points, and all of them are far superior to simple but messy spreadsheets, whose lack of tools will make them more time-consuming in the long run.
 We hope at least one of these top CRM suggestions have jumped up at you while reading this roundup.
 Now go out there and manage those customer relationships like a pro!

 Is CRM difficult to learn?

-CRM systems are generally very easy to learn.
-Most CRMs provide easy-to-use tools to import your contacts from other apps.
-The dashboards of CRM platforms are very visual, and they can be customized with simple drag and drop functionality.
+The best CRM Software are generally very easy to learn.
+Most CRMs provide easy-to-use tools to import your customers from other software.
+The dashboards of crm platforms are very visual, and they can be customized with simple drag and drop functionality.
 Marketing automation and sales pipelines are also visual and intuitive.

 What does a good CRM look like?

 A CRM should have a simple and intuitive look and feel.
 There shouldn’t be too much information clutter in analytics dashboards.
 When a CRM platform is clean and minimal, it’s much easier to learn and use.
 This is key for tracking leads and not missing any sales opportunities.

 What is CRM maintenance?

 Customer relationship management software needs maintenance.
 This means cleaning up your data.
-Some CRMs can de-duplicate contacts or tasks, and highlight where information is missing.
+Some CRMs can de-duplicate customers or tasks, and highlight where information is missing.
 CRM maintenance can also sort out opportunities in your pipeline.
 This lets you prioritize big deals or leads with high chances of conversion.